 Best VPN to Stream MLB.tv Blackout Games

 First you will want to find a reliable and solid VPN service.
 In this case you will want one with fast VPN servers in whichever region you plan to watch coverage in, again we recommend the UK.
 Since you want a fast, reliable service to choose from we’ll share some leading VPN providers with large networks.
-We would like to thank all three VPN services for offering our visitors a deep discount.
-Save big on unlimited VPN to unblock blackouts and protect your privacy.

 How to Use a VPN to Watch MLB At Bat

 I’ll use ExpressVPN for the example of how to use a VPN service to watch your favorite MLB teams..
 First you’ll want to download the VPN client.
 ExpressVPN offers free client software for Windows, Mac and Linux.
 In addition to free apps for iOS and Android.

 Now that you’ve had a chance to download and install the software it’s time to connect.
 Launch the ExpressVPN client and select a server location.
 We’ll walk you through step by step using their Windows client.

 - Select a server location.
 We chose London but IPVanish has a large network of servers around the world.

 - We recommend you select OpenVPN (TCP) or (UDP).
 For streaming videos from sites like YouTube, we use OpenVPN (UDP) because its faster than TCP.
 They also support PPTP, L2TP, and SSTP.
 We still recommend OpenVPN UDP for the best mix of speed and privacy protection.